HeyitsmeTazG/TanyaGibbs_T2A1/README.md

 Risk assessment is a vital part of ISS, as it is necessary to determine which information is the most sensitive in order to allocate more extensive security measures to it.

+Common methods for protecting information and data in a Rails project are tools such as the Devise and Rolify gems.
+This ensures that a user of a project has correct authorisation and authentication, so they are only able to access data applicable to them.
+Devise in particular also uses encryption for secure information, such as passwords, so that even developers are unable to see a users password.

+It is recommended to use a third-party payment system if dealing with transactions on a rails project.
+A system such as Stripe or Paypal have their own policies and programs that ensure data is kept safe, and they adhere to legal requirements, meaning it isn't necessary to build a new payment system specific to just one project.

 ---
 ## Q7: Discuss common methods of protecting information and data and how you would apply them to the project

+Common methods for protecting information inclu
 - employ best security control using devise and rolify, and omniauth if necessary
 - devise sets up user id, which is cached and for every http request, the user is is referenced for the session id in the cookie.
 - encryption